simon-ritchie/apysc/docstring_markdowns/apysc/_event/mouse_event_interfaces.md

 ## `MouseEventInterfaces` class docstring

-Class implementation for the inheritance of each mouse event interface.
+Class implementation for the inheritance of each mouse event mix-ins.